 - Guarantee Pension Credit (not Savings Pension Credit alone)

 - Working Tax Credit and/or Child Tax Credit (where your annual income for the purposes of the tax credits assessment was below £15,050)

 Those who have incomes above this level will need to be means tested by a Grant Officer to determine their contribution towards the cost of works.

 How to apply for the grant

 Your occupational therapist will be able to assist you by referring you to the Grants Team if they think you may be eligible from the information you provide to them.

 What happens next

 It is important to understand that the grant simply finances all or part of the works that may be needed.
 You, as the applicant, will need to find contractors, work with them to get quotations, and then to have the works completed to the required standard.
-We can advise you, and often assist in finding reputable contractors and in explaining what works are required however..
+However, we can offer advice and often assist in finding reputable contractors and in explaining what works are required.